giesf/firegopher/docs/3-architecture.md

 ## Base Images
-Currently there is only one officialy supported base image available to be used with firegopher.
-It is a slgihtly modified version of [Ubuntu 22.04 Minimal](https://cloud-images.ubuntu.com/minimal/releases/jammy/release/).
+Currently there is only one officially supported base image available to be used with firegopher.
+It is a slightly modified version of [Ubuntu 22.04 Minimal](https://cloud-images.ubuntu.com/minimal/releases/jammy/release/).

 The base image has been modified by running the following bash script inside a container running [public.ecr.aws/ubuntu/ubuntu:jammy](https://gallery.ecr.aws/ubuntu/ubuntu):